Beyond Imprecise Distance Metrics: Trace-Guided Directed Greybox Fuzzing via LLM-Predicted Call Stacks: Motivating Example

 \subsection{Limitations of Existing Approaches with Imprecise Score Metrics}

-We demonstrate the limitations of three state-of-the-art DGF approaches that use imprecise distance metrics when addressing the aforementioned problem: AFLGo \cite{AFLGo}, WindRanger \cite{Windranger}, and DAFL \cite{DAFL}.
-They guide DGF seed prioritization through imprecise results derived from static analysis, causing control flows or data flows that do not exist in actual vulnerability-triggering executions to incorrectly select seeds that are more likely to mutate into vulnerability-triggering inputs.
+We analyze three DGF approaches that rely on imprecise distance metrics, namely AFLGo \cite{AFLGo}, \textsc{WindRanger} \cite{Windranger}, and DAFL \cite{DAFL}, showing that they can mis-prioritize seeds in the above case.
+These methods derive distances from static analysis and use them for seed prioritization, so they may be misled by control-flow or data-flow relations that do not occur in real vulnerability-triggering executions.
+Although they use different metrics, all of them depend directly on static analysis, which cannot be fully accurate~\cite{Rice}.
+Moreover, DGF typically compiles each software version separately, so heavy static analysis is too costly; many tools therefore use lightweight, coarse-grained analysis, which produces more imprecision and further aggravates the problem.

-We first demonstrate how \textsc{AFLGo} \cite{AFLGo} addresses this problem.
-For each seed's execution path, \textsc{AFLGo} calculates the control flow graph (CFG) nodes it traverses and computes the harmonic mean of their shortest distances to the target statement node, as shown in \autoref{cfg}. \textsc{AFLGo} considers seeds with shorter average distances to be easier to mutate into vulnerability-triggering inputs, and therefore prioritizes their mutation.
-According to this calculation method, the scores for selecting between $s_0$ and $s_1$ are computed as follows:
+We first show how \textsc{AFLGo}~\cite{AFLGo} handles this case.
+For each seed execution, \textsc{AFLGo} collects the traversed CFG nodes and computes the harmonic mean of their shortest-path distances to the target statement, as shown in \autoref{cfg}.
+For simplicity, we treat each statement as its own basic block.
+Seeds with smaller average distances are considered easier to mutate into vulnerability-triggering inputs and are therefore prioritized.
+Under this scoring rule, the scores of $s_0$ and $s_1$ are computed as follows: